joone/fosscomics/content/posts/5. The Beginning of Software Engineering/index.md

 > "Installation done!" \
 > "Now, how do I program it?"

-Mathematicians were involved in the invention of early computers so it was easy for students majoring in mathematics to approach computer programming in the early days
+Mathematicians were involved in the invention of early computers so it was easy for students majoring in mathematics to approach computer programming in the early days.

 ![A mathematician fills a board with equations while a programmer waits beside him.](images/5_2.png "size:80%")
 > "This new computer should give us the results in no time."